 Read our article on Lakeside Garden at Jurong Lake Gardens here.

-*The Chinese Garden is temporarily closed for maintenance works, which is estimated to complete around 2021.
+*The Chinese Garden is temporarily closed for maintenance works, and The Oval is closed till 31st January 2022.

 Image credit: @thesmartlocalsg

 With no lamps, no pavements and the only toilet with a natural flush in Singapore, Tampines Eco-Green is probably one of the most unpolluted parks you can find here.
 You may face difficulties spotting the entrance to this park because the wooden signage is usually covered by a blanket of vegetation, but follow the Sun Plaza Park connector from Tampines MRT and you should be good to go.

 There’s no specific map to follow but there are sufficient sign boards to help you navigate around.
 Look to the bird hides to spot perching birds like the Bulbul bird.
 Or take a breather at one of the log benches around the park.

 Image credit: @jefrejjjjj